convertigo/c8oprj-lib-baserow/project.md

 </p></blockquote></details>

-<details><summary><b>forms_AddRow</b> : Add or update a row in a Baserow table</summary><blockquote><p>
+<details><summary><b>forms_AddRow</b> : Add or update a row in a table</summary><blockquote><p>

 ## ![](https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/sequences/images/genericsequence_color_16x16.png?raw=true "GenericSequence") forms_AddRow

-Add or update a row in a Baserow table.
+Add or update a row in a table.
 If a column in the table has the same name as the technical ID of a form field, the data will be inserted into that column.
 If the 'Columns creation' option is enabled, a column will be created when the technical ID of a form field does not match any column in the form.
-Form fields can be of any type, but typically, selection lists are mapped to linked columns in Baserow.
+Form fields can be of any type, but typically, selection lists are mapped to linked columns.

 <span style="color:DarkGoldenRod">Variables</span>